dickeyy/cs-126-work/README.md

-# NAU CS126 Homework Answers
+# NAU CS126 Homework / Labs
 Not intended to be used for cheating.

 This is only used as a form of "note taking" so you can look back on past homework without having to use the slow CodeStepByStep website.